rafluq/firos/doc/install/install.md

-# Installion From Scratch With ROS and catkin
+# Installion From Scratch With ROS, Orion Context-Broker and catkin

 To Install Firos you first need to follow this [Installaion Instuctions](http://wiki.ros.org/ROS/Installation).
 ROS is needed for FIROS, since it imports `ROS-messages` and uses other specific `ROS-Executables` like `rospy` or `rostopic`.